chenatf/CLLD/README.md

 # CLLD (CRISPR large deletion Detector)
 ### version 1.0.0
 ## Description
-This program is designed to detect large deletions at the target sites using the NGS whole genome sequence data.
+This program is designed to detect germline de novo large deletions at the target sites using the NGS whole genome sequence data.
 ## Authors
 Rui Chen at the southern university of science and technology in the Jiankui He lab wrote the key source codes.
 ## Quick start